m5lk3n/ukw/README.md

 {"message":"all up"}
 ```

-One single non-Up entry will result in an overall "503, not all up".
+One non-Up monitor entry will result in an overall "503, not all up" regardless of the results from any other monitor.

 That's all folks.

+Notes:
-Note: For UKW to work, Uptime Kuma needs to be set up with authentication disabled!
+- For UKW to work, Uptime Kuma needs to be set up with authentication disabled!
 (I'm runnning my Uptime Kuma in a private [tailscale](https://tailscale.com/) net.)
+- Depending on the amount of monitors set up, the underlying call may take a bit to return, i.e., it's a blocking, synchronous call.

-(In German, "UKW" stands for Very High Frequency.
-Hence, the logo.)
+- In German, "UKW" stands for Very High Frequency.
+Hence, the logo.

 Disclaimer: I used ChatGPT to create logo and code.